IIT-EnergySystemModels/openMASTER/README.md

 ```bash
 .venv\Scripts\activate
 ```
 6. Install openMASTER via pip by ``pip install .``.
 The openMASTER package is contained in this repository, locally.
 Please note that the openMASTER package has optional dependencies for the graphic tools included to visualize results.
-To install these optional dependencies, it can also be done via pip by ``pip install .[graphicTool]``
+To install these optional dependencies, it can also be done via pip by ``pip install .[graphicTool]``.
+Additionally, it's essential to have Jupyter Notebook installed as it is required for running the notebooks.
+If you don't have it installed already, you will need to install it via ``pip install notebook``.
 7. Be aware the openMASTER_Data.xlsx file has to be downloaded using [git-lfs](https://git-lfs.com/) or directly with this [link](https://github.com/IIT-EnergySystemModels/openMASTER/raw/main/data/input/openMASTER_Data.xlsx?download=).

 # Solvers